 Ohio Buckeye Card holders may use the track for free.
 Present the Ohio Buckeye Card to the LCCC Library to receive an LCCC ID.
 The LCCC ID will be used to access the track during informal recreation hours.

-Senior Citizen Tuition-Free Registration for LCCC Credit Courses (60 plus)
+Senior Adult Learner Tuition-Free Registration for LCCC Credit Courses (60 plus)

-Senior citizens are reminded that tuition is waived but all non-tuition fees, such as special course fees, books and materials, are their responsibility.
+Senior Adult Learners are reminded that tuition is waived but all non-tuition fees, such as special course fees, books and materials, are their responsibility.

 Intergenerational and College For Kids Courses